Jamoxidase/Chameleon/README.md

 Chameleon is a software project written for UCSC TABI as a submission for the Best Software award for iGEM 2023.
 For more information on anything here, visit our [team wiki](https://2023.igem.wiki/ucsc/software)

-`pstealth` is a software pipeline included in Chameleon built around Stealth.
-Stealth is a bioinformatics tool written by our PI David L. Bernick here a UCSC.
+The Chameleon project is based around Stealth which is a bioinformatics tool written by our PI David L. Bernick here a UCSC.
 Stealth statistically finds and reports underrepresented kmer motifs within a genome.
 The original version of Stealth can be found [here](https://git.ucsc.edu/dbernick/stealth).

+Stealth is included in Chameleon under the sub-module `Stealth` in the `chameleontools` package.
+The `Stealth` sub-module contains the original Stealth as written by David Bernick with minimal modifications.
+To see the specific modifications made, see the `README` located in the `Stealth` sub-module located in [`src/chameleontools/Stealth`](https://gitlab.igem.org/2023/software-tools/ucsc/-/tree/main/src/chameleontools/Stealth)

 Chameleon is published as a python package to the Python Package Index (PyPI) under the package `chameleontools`.
 Find the PyPI page for the project [here](https://pypi.org/project/chameleontools/).